 Breast Cancer FAQs

 Take the Breast Cancer Quiz First!
-Before reading this FAQ, challenge yourself and
+Before reading this FAQ, challenge yourself and Test your Knowledge!

 Q:A lump in the breast is almost always cancer.
-True or False?
+True or false?

 Q:How often do doctors recommend breast self-exams?